Aimini/hm-51/src/dscompiler/README.md

  MIPC
 ```
 ## Change LUT
+ The LUT is used to define the component and its control pins, include describe the name of the component, the function encoding and bit index of the control pins.

+ Please refer to the comments in the file "/src/compiler/control_LUT.py" for more details.

 ## More detail

-Wanna to add new macros or add more abstract tokens?
+Wanna to add new directive or add composite-control tokens?

 Let's go.